What is the ideal amount of meditation per day when youre meditating at home?

 Once you are confident that you know how to do Chakra Dhyana properly, you can speed up the process.
 If you ask me how long to meditate on each chakra, I’d say at least three minutes each (making a total of 21 minutes) and maybe longer.

-So now the big question: How long to meditate for to reach enlightenment?
 If you’re an advanced meditator you would probably like to reach enlightenment, and doing so is going to take serious time.
 Buddha meditated for seven weeks straight when he achieved enlightenment.
 So… you’re looking at quite a long time!

-So that’s how long to meditate for each day.
-But remember: It’s more important that you simply meditate.
+Remember: It’s more important that you simply meditate.
 If you have a very busy day and you legitimately cannot meditate for twenty minutes, it is better to meditate for five minutes than not at all.

 Overall, I’d say meditate for twenty minutes daily.
 If you have more time one day, go a little longer.
 And if you’re busy, you can get away with a short session.